Know the signs of a COVID emergency

 man sick in med wearing face mask

-COVID-19 is often associated with fever, cough, fatigue and other general signs of a respiratory infection.
-But as doctors learn more about this disease, it’s become clear that it affects more than just the lungs.
-COVID-19 can also cause damage to the heart, brain, kidneys and other organs.
+COVID is often associated with fever, cough, fatigue, and other general signs of a respiratory infection.
+But this infection affects more than just the lungs.
+In more serious cases, it can also cause damage to the heart, brain, kidneys, and other organs.

 More severe infections may trigger serious and potentially life-threatening symptoms.
 Serious infection can develop slowly, but sometimes it happens very quickly.
 Red flags may include: